 Bam.
 You're ready to stream.

-In-home streaming should automatically detect any XInput device plugged into it.
-An Xbox 360 controller is your easiest, most likely choice.
+Your In-Home Streaming client should automatically detect any XInput device plugged into it.
+An Xbox 360 controller or Steam Controller is your easiest, most likely choice.
 Valve notes that "DirectInput controllers other than gamepad style controllers (wheels, flight controllers, etc.) are not currently supported.
 Other controllers using XInput are fully supported."

-You can also use a Dualshock 4 configured with an XInput wrapper .
+On a PC, you can also use a Dualshock 4 configured with an XInput wrapper.
 A keyboard and mouse plugged into the host will work too, which is important if you're streaming to a laptop.
-If you're streaming to a living room Steam Machine, you'll probably want to stick to a control, since the Big Picture interface is optimized for it.
+If you're streaming to a living room Steam Machine, you'll probably want to stick to a controller, since the Big Picture interface is optimized for it.

 I recommend trying out your in-home streaming setup with the following settings: